-But what are the bests and Worsts of holidays when pregnant?
+But what are the pros and cons of holidays when pregnant.

-No hangovers.
+– No hangovers.
 I’m tee total (apart from a few sips of my mum’s wine!) so most mornings i was waking up fresh and raring to go.
-The gremlin slept until 8.30am Rhodes time and by the time she woke I had often had a half an hour swim in the outdoor pool or a gym sesh.
+My eldest slept until 8.30am Rhodes time and by the time she woke I had often had a half an hour swim in the outdoor pool or a gym sesh.

-You have a good excuse to do bugger all.
-My family really looked after me but saying that, I played lots with the gremlin in the pool and parks and took her about.
+– You have a good excuse to do bugger all.
+My family really looked after me but saying that, I played lots with my eldest in the pool and parks and took her about.
 Carrying her and lifting her all over was forbidden though and I never once had a sodding nap.

 There are always going to be the downsides to going on hols pregnant and here we go:

 That was it really!
 The heat could have been a downer but I coped ok.
 I had to really limit the exercise to 30 mins as the gym had no air con.
-I soon switched to early swimming when the gremlin slept.
+I soon switched too early swimming when my eldest slept.